MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 Roles set the permissions context in which a request should be executed.
 For each entity defined in the runtime config, you can define a set of roles and associated permissions which determine how the entity can be accessed in both the REST and GraphQL endpoints.

-Data API builder evaluates requests in the context of a single role.
+Data API builder evaluates requests in the context of a single role:
+- `anonymous` when no access token is presented.
+- `authenticated` when a valid access token is presented.
+- `<CUSTOM_USER_ROLE>` when a valid access token is presented *and* the `X-MS-API-ROLE` HTTP header is included specifying a user role that is also included in the access token's `roles` claim.

 Roles are **not** additive which means that a user who is a member of both `Role1` and `Role2` does not inherit the permissions associated with both roles.

 ### System roles